 • Budget Travelers: January to April (excluding holidays) for lower prices

-• Culture Enthusiasts: March or October for cultural festivals with moderate weather
+• Culture Enthusiasts: March or October for temple festivals and ceremonies

 Packing Tips for Bali